Insider Threats Can Be a Major Problem

 You will want to keep a close eye on your network.
 This includes access points and databases.
 If you begin to see strange behavior on your network such as browsing to sites that have nothing to do with your business (or sites that particular user doesn’t typically frequent), you will need to confront the individual before it causes problems for your business.

-If you need help coming up with a strategy to ensure that your staff isn’t stabbing you in the back or putting your business at risk, call the IT experts at Resolve I.T. today at (978) 993-8038.
+If you need help coming up with a strategy to ensure that your staff isn’t stabbing you in the back or putting your business at risk, call the IT experts at COMPANYNAME today at PHONENUMBER.